EryX0/docker-discourse-workadventure/README.md

 # Discourse and Workadventure deployment

-This repo aims to show how to deploy Discourse and Workadventure with as minimal steps as possible.
+This repo aims to show how to deploy Discourse and Workadventure as painlessly as possible.

 ## deployment guides